-While we spend time outside with our pets wherever we can, it’s important to be aware of hidden dangers they may be facing.
 As the weather warms up, ticks are reappearing in Ontario.
-Here is the tick prevention information you need to know to protect your pets.
+Here is the tick prevention information you need to know to protect your animals.

 Ticks are members of the spider family and are strong biters.
 They are attracted to three things: body motion, body heat, and carbon dioxide.
-Ticks are ground-dwellers, so they jump from low shrubbery, or the ground to latch onto your pet.
-They are usually found on the body parts of your pet that sit closest to the ground: neck, head, around the ears, the front part of the chest, and the underside of the chest.
+Ticks are ground-dwellers, so they jump from low shrubbery, or the ground to latch onto you or your animal.
+They are usually found on the body parts of your animal that sit closest to the ground: neck, head, around the ears, feet, the front part of the chest, and the underside of the chest.

 Removing ticks improperly can cause many problems.
-It is best to consult your veterinarian to ensure proper removal of the tick is done and to develop a preventative program for your pet.
-Some tick products kill ticks before they can infect your pet.
+It is best to consult your veterinarian to ensure proper removal of the tick is done and to develop a preventative program for your furry friend.
+Some tick products kill ticks before they can infect your companion animal.
 There are also topical options, but if considering one of those products, it’s important to rely on your veterinarian to help you use it properly.

 How to safely remove ticks from your dog